MRLinares/stock-analysis/README.md

 ![Original_Code_Run](https://user-images.githubusercontent.com/108758105/183269664-dd166459-f3da-455b-8cb8-f94b05142139.png)

 While that is definitely fast, it is based on the program searching data for twelve stocks.
 As datasets become increasingly larger, the efficiency at which a program can operate becomes more crucial, so optimizing it at it's simplest form is necessary in order to "future-proof" the code.
+In the search for program optimization, I came across a site [Eident Training]https://eident.co.uk/2016/03/top-ten-tips-to-speed-up-your-vba-code/ that was instrumental in my successs.

 ### Challenges
 When dealing with fractions of seconds, it is difficult to truly understand how big of an impact a single line of code can have.
 Much of my process was trial and error trhough different strategies sourced on Google.